jzh-wang/machine_learning_note/README.md

 Chapter 1 The Machine Learning Landscape

-What Is Machine Learning?
+> What Is Machine Learning?

-Why Use Machine Learning?
+> Why Use Machine Learning?

-Types of Machine Learning Systems
+> Types of Machine Learning Systems

-Main Challenges of Machine Learning
+> Main Challenges of Machine Learning

-Testing and Validating
+> Testing and Validating

-Exercises
+> Exercises

 Chapter 2 End-to-End Machine Learning Project

-Working with Real Data
+> Working with Real Data

-Look at the Big Picture
+> Look at the Big Picture

-Get the Data
+> Get the Data

-Discover and Visualize the Data to Gain Insights Prepare the Data for Machine Learning Algorithms Select and Train a Model
+> Discover and Visualize the Data to Gain Insights

+> Prepare the Data for Machine Learning Algorithms

+> Select and Train a Model

-Fine-Tune Your Model
+> Fine-Tune Your Model

-Launch, Monitor, and Maintain Your System
+> Launch, Monitor, and Maintain Your System

-Try It Out!
+> Try It Out!
-Exercises

 Chapter 3 Classification